modulocity/automationstationgame.com/_posts/devlog-21.md

 A common programming challenge is figuring out how to design a system that is flexible in all the ways you want it.
 You don't want to overengineer something, but you also don't want to make it impossible to support a feature later on.
 My latest example of this was the slot restriction system.

 Consider the crucible and the hopper.
 Both buildings have a slot that can hold items.
 The crucible is only able to smelt stuff like raw ore, so it makes sense to limit the slot to only smeltable things and prevent all other items from entering.
 Meanwhile, the hopper can accept any type of item.
 But once it contains an item, it can only accept more items of the same type.
 Both are examples of places where I want to restrict the item slot.

 In a more object-oriented project, you could imagine making the crucible and hopper both inherit from some kind of slottable class.
 Then each building could override the behavior for checking if an incoming item is valid.
 This could work great, but it isn't really compatible with the data-oriented design philosophy.
-Automation Station is built on Unity's Data-oriented Tech Stack (or DOTS) and Entity Component System (ECS), that treats "objects" as purely data associated with a given entity ID.
+Automation Station is built on Unity's Data-oriented Tech Stack (or DOTS) and Entity Component System (ECS), which treats "objects" as purely data associated with a given entity ID.
 All of the logic happens inside of systems which aren't tied to any particular objects.

 So how can I represent slot restrictions as data?